mynah22/Homelab-Guides/firstConfig.md

 - *Version 6.0.0 of ESXI is the newest that will work on this server- this is an old version, and is unsupported.
 6.5.0 will install, but crashes as soon as it tries to write to the filesystem*
 - *The license for 6.0.0 is free, but I cannot find a way to obtain license keys or installation ISOs any longer.
 If you do not already have them, then you will need to either use a different hypervisor like proxmox, or a different server compatible with ESXI 7+*

-I highly recommend looking at the [Simple Network Explanations](simpleNetworks.md) - this will explain the high level network architecture used for a few different situations.

-The 'Intro Network' is advised at first, I recommend you take a look at it

 # Requirements
 Initial set up requires the following:

 ## Existing home network
-* You will need one open port in in your home network in order to give your laboratory network a path to the internet
+* You will need one open ethernet port in in your existing home network in order to give your laboratory network a path to the internet

 ## Hardware